sunnysihao/xtreme1/README.md

 You can use this method to query specific data by passing a 'data_id' parameter.

-Unlike the 'query_data_under_dataset()' method, this method returns all querying data at a time.
+Unlike the 'query_data_under_dataset()' method, this method returns all queried data at a time.

 ```python
 data_list = client.query_data(data_id=['111110', '111111'])